langerkirill/Calendar/README.md

 This project is a calendar made with React and Redux.
 It was bootstrapped with create-react-app.
 It allows you to switch months and add reminders to days.
 The reminders are stored in a Redux store.
 Reminders persist on the page, but not through a refresh.
+Reminders can be edited, change colors, and be deleted.
 I used moment.js for all of the calendar calculations.

-To run this app, clone the project and get to the calendar-app folder in the project in terminal.
+To run this app, clone the project and get to the calendar-app folder of the project in terminal.
 Then run:

 **npm i**